A movement for cancer patients. Harnessing the patient voice to build confidence in the use of patient data for research and analysis.

 ||Patient data and tissue samples – benefits, barriers and concerns

-This workshop, jointly organised by UKCRC, ICPV, CM-Path and use MY data, will examine and discuss:- Tissue samples and the data pathway
+This workshop, jointly organised by UKCRC, ICPV, CM-Path and use MY data, examined and discussed:- Tissue samples and the data pathway

 - Current governance and what it could/should be